 The Complete Process Summarized

 Each peer first establishes it’s public-facing IP address as described.
 Signaling data “channels” are then dynamically created to detect peers and support peer-to-peer negotiations and session establishment.

-One author relates these "channels" to being unique and private rooms, in which only those who "know" about, and hangout in the room (i.e., channel) are able to send and receive messages.
-These "channels" are not known or accessible to the outside world, and require a unique identifier to access them.
+Muaz Khan, in an article of his on signaling concepts, relates these “channels” to being unique and private rooms, in which only those who “know” about, and hangout in the room (i.e., channel) are able to send and receive messages.
+These “channels” are not known or accessible to the outside world, and require a unique identifier to access them.

 Note that due to the flexibility of WebRTC, and the fact that the signaling process is not specified by the standard, the concept and utilization of “channels” may be slightly different given the technologies used.
 In fact, some protocols do not require a “channel” mechanism to communicate.
 We will assume in this discussion that the implementation does utilize “channels”.

 Once two or more peers are connected to the same “channel”, the peers are able to communicate and negotiate session information.
 This process is somewhat similar to the publish/subscribe pattern.
 Basically, the initiating peer sends an “offer” using a signaling protocol (e.g., SIP) and SDP.
 The initiator waits to receive an “answer” from any receivers that are connected to the given “channel”.